grzegorzcichon/Cze-wa_apk/README.md

 # Częstochwa

 # This is the second version of the application - working !
-Druga werja apllkiacji, pomrawiona - działająca.
+Druga werja apllkiacji, poprawiona - działająca.

 The application presents data on air quality in Czestochowa.
 Aplikacja prezentuje dane o jakości powietrza w Częstochowie.